Imdur (Isosorbide Mononitrate)

 Frequently Asked Questions

-Do not stop taking Imdur suddenly without discussing it with your doctor.
-Stopping abruptly may increase your risk of angina attacks.
+Do not stop taking Imdur abruptly without consulting your doctor, as it may lead to increased angina attacks.

 Important Disclaimer